edgorman/Leetcode/README.md

 # Leetcode

-> Leetcode is a common interview assessment proces for understanding how well an applicant is able to understand, develop and explain the coding process through their approach to solving a given problem.
-Solutions are judged on their correctness, readability, and how optimal it is in terms of space and time complexity.
+> Leetcode is a common interview assessment process for demonstrating how able an applicant is at understanding, developing and explaining a solution to an unknown coding problem.
+Solutions are judged on their correctness, readability, and how optimal it is in terms of the space and time complexity of the program when executing.

-_Description from me_
+_Description by me_

 This repository documents my attempts for the problems hosted on [leetcode.com](leetcode.com/problemset/all) and are predominantly written in Python.